sysdiglabs/agent-kilt/runtimes/cloudformation/README.md

   container names.
 Will include only some contaiers in opt-in mode
 * `"kilt-ignore-containers": "containerA:containerB"` - will exclude some containers in
   opt-out mode

-# Metadata offered
-Inside the kilt definitions `original.metadata` is a hashmap containing tags of the task definition.